internalfx/rethinkdbfs-spec/README.md

 #### Implementation details:

-Drivers must first retrieve the files collection document for this file.
-If there is no files collection document, the file either never existed, is in the process of being deleted, or has been corrupted, and the driver MUST raise an error.
+Drivers must first retrieve the files table document for this file.
+If there is no files table document, the file either never existed, is in the process of being deleted, or has been corrupted, and the driver MUST raise an error.

 Then, implementers retrieve all chunks with files_id equal to id, sorted in ascending order on “n”.

-However, when downloading a zero length stored file the driver MUST NOT issue a query against the chunks collection, since that query is not necessary.
+However, when downloading a zero length stored file the driver MUST NOT issue a query against the chunks table, since that query is not necessary.
 For a zero length file, drivers return either an empty stream or send nothing to the provided stream (depending on the download method).

 If a networking error or server error occurs, drivers MUST raise an error.